lanl/Nautilus/doc/sphinx/src/format_mcnp.rst

 - ``from_MCNP_partial_zaid`` that takes a partial zaid and returns an ``EntityTag``
 - ``to_MCNP_partial_zaid`` that takes an ``EntityTag`` and returns a partial zaid

-Nuclides, by default, encoded as :math:`Z \times 1{,}000 + A`.
+Nuclides, by default, are encoded as :math:`Z \times 1{,}000 + A`.
 If the nuclide is not in the ground state, add to that :math:`300 + m \times 100`, where :math:`m` is the metastable state index.
 Because of this choice for how to encode the metastable state index, the partial zaid format does not support :math:`m > 4`.

 Similarly to other long-lived LANL formats, the partial zaid has issues with americium-242.
 The ground state (Am-242g) and the first metastable state (Am-242m1) are swapped, so:

 - 95242 should be Am-242g but is actually Am-242m1
 - 95642 should be Am-242m1 but is actually Am-242g